Lou Costello: Fame and tragedy

 In 1945, when Costello fired a maid and Abbott hired her, Costello announced that he would no longer work with Abbott.
-However, they remained under contract to Universal and were required to complete two films in 1946, which became Little Giant and The Time of Their Lives.
+They remained under contract to Universal and were required to complete two films in 1946, which became Little Giant and The Time of Their Lives.
 The two men did not appear together much in either film and rarely spoke to one another off-camera.
 Abbott attempted to heal their relationship by suggesting that the foundation that they had founded for rheumatic fever sufferers be named the Lou Costello Jr. Youth Foundation, which touched Costello deeply.
 The youth foundation still exists in Los Angeles.

-Their radio program moved to ABC (the former NBC Blue Network) from 1947 to 1949 and was prerecorded.
+Their radio program moved to ABC, the former NBC Blue Network, from 1947 to 1949 and was prerecorded.

 In 1951, the duo began to appear on live television, joining the rotating hosts of The Colgate Comedy Hour.
-(Eddie Cantor, Martin and Lewis and Bob Hope were among the others).
-The following year their filmed situation comedy The Abbott and Costello Show began running in syndication nationwide.
+Eddie Cantor, Martin and Lewis and Bob Hope were among the others.
+In 1952, their filmed situation comedy The Abbott and Costello Show began running in syndication nationwide.
 Costello owned the half-hour series, with Abbott working on salary.
 The show, which was loosely adapted from their radio program and films, ran for two seasons from 1952 to 1954 but found long life in syndicated reruns.

 Abbott and Costello were forced to withdraw from Fireman Save My Child in 1954 after Costello suffered a relapse of rheumatic fever.
 They were replaced by studio contract players Hugh O'Brian and Buddy Hackett.

 Costello was surprised and honored by Ralph Edwards on NBC's This Is Your Life in 1956.

 Abbott and Costello split

 By the mid-1950s, Abbott and Costello no longer ranked among the top box-office stars.
 They were undermined by overexposure in concurrent film and television appearances, and were eclipsed by Dean Martin and Jerry Lewis, who were as popular in the 1950s as Abbott and Costello had been a decade earlier.
 In 1955 the team could not reach a contract agreement with Universal and left the studio after 15 years.

 In the early 1950s, troubles with the Internal Revenue Service forced both men to sell their large homes and the rights to some of their films.
 Abbott and Costello's final film together, Dance with Me, Henry (1956), was a box-office disappointment and received mixed critical reviews.

 Abbott and Costello dissolved their partnership amicably early in 1957.
 Costello worked with other comedians, including Sidney Fields in Las Vegas, and sought film and television projects.
 He appeared several times on Steve Allen's The Tonight Show, most often performing his old routines with Louis Nye or Tom Poston in the straight-man role.
-In 1958, he played a dramatic role on The Tobias Jones Story episode of Wagon Train.
+In 1958, he played a dramatic role in the episode "The Tobias Jones Story" of Wagon Train.